aglushkov/serega/README.md

 brackets `()`, like: `username,enemies(username,email)`.
 This can be very useful to accept the list of fields in **GET** requests.

 When a non-existing attribute is provided, the `Serega::AttributeNotExist` error will be raised.
-This error can be muted with the `check_initiate_params: false` parameter.
+This error can be muted with the `check_initiate_params: false` option.

 ```ruby
 class UserSerializer < Serega